 Thankfully, the world has recently seen a change of attitude when it comes to tourism and wildlife.
 Due to many recent investigations exposing wildlife cruelty at centers where tourists can have a wildlife encounter, people are now more aware of the consequences of their actions.
-That’s not to say that it’s still not happening, but people are now realising the extreme negative effects that paying for a cuddle with a baby tiger or swimming with a dolphin has on wildlife.
+That’s not to say that it’s still not happening, but people are now realizing the extreme negative effects that paying for a cuddle with a baby tiger or swimming with a dolphin has on wildlife.

 This was reported by the non-governmental organization, World Animal Protection who says that “Many of the animals who tourists take photos with are stolen from their natural habitats.
 They are kept in cramped conditions and passed around from tourist to tourist, causing extreme stress.”

-Instagram has recently acknowledge the growing problem of wildlife selfies on their app and how those images promote harm and cruelty towards animals.
+Instagram has recently acknowledged the growing problem of wildlife selfies on their app and how those images promote harm and cruelty towards animals.
 Instagram has installed a new feature that alerts users to the harm associated with these types of images.

-The world is now waking up to the fact that paying for a photo with a baby animal is usually the result of that animal being forcefully taken from the wild, sometimes killing it’s mother, and then making that infant live in cramped, unsuitable conditions while being trained to pose for photographs with tourists.
+The world is now waking up to the fact that paying for a photo with a baby animal is usually the result of that animal being forcefully taken from the wild, sometimes killing its mother, and then making that infant live in cramped, unsuitable conditions while being trained to pose for photographs with tourists.

 Many people dream of a magical wildlife encounter.
 And for most, that experience ends up being one of the best days of their life.
-That is, until they learn how that animal is being treated.
+That is until they learn how that animal is being treated.
 Wild animals become stressed, get illness and diseases from being handled by tourists, and end up with extreme psychological issues which mean they can NEVER be returned to the wild.

 So…what do you think?
 Is that selfie worth it?